 James Suckling: "A firm, fresh Comtes with a tight and composed palate.
 It’s full-bodied with a racy mid-palate.
 Long and persistent.
 Very structured with phenolics and acidity.
 Minerally.
 Floral, too.
 Refreshing and energetic."

 Robert Parker, Jr.'s Wine Advocate: "After the tightly coiled, hyper-concentrated 2008, Taittinger's 2011 Brut Blanc de Blancs Comtes de Champagne represents a more immediate, charming rendition of this cuvée.
 Bursting from the glass with aromas of orchard and stone fruit mingled with notions of pastry cream, blanched almonds and mandarin, it's medium to full-bodied, pillowy and fleshy, with a soft and enveloping profile, lively acids and a pretty pinpoint mousse.
 Readers might think of the 2011 as a somewhat less reductive and less intense stylistic sibling of the 2006, and as it takes on more toasty complexity with bottle age, it will make for immensely seductive drinking."

 Winery: "A powerful, refined, expressive and complex Champagne, with notes of citrus fruits, lime blossom and caramelized grapefruit.
 The long, rich ending reveals sweet licorice aromas.
 A perfect accompaniment to first courses such as seafood and shellfish.

 The Comtes de Champagne Blanc de Blancs is the finest example of the Taittinger House style and is always a vintage cuvée.
 It is made with 100% white grapes from the 5 villages with a Grands Crus classification for the Chardonnay grape (Avize, Chouilly, Cramant, Oger, Mesnil-sur-Oger)."

-|Aging||Minimum 8 YEARS on the lees|
+|Aging||10 Years on the lees|